inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 model.
 The antenna model is shared between the transmitter model and the receiver model.
 The separation of the transmitter model and the receiver model allows asymmetric configurations.
-The energy consumer model is optional and it’s only used when the simulation of energy consumption is necessary.
+The energy consumer model is optional and it is only used when the simulation of energy consumption is necessary.

 The radio model has an operational mode that is called the radio mode.
 The radio mode is externally controlled usually by the MAC model.
 In